nicoeinsidler/nicoeinsidler.github.io/content/notes/podman-all-the-things.md

 ## Using Podman

 So the journey continued and I started to create podman alternatives.
-This is fairly simple, because it already states on its homepage, that podman can be used pretty much as a drop-in replacement for docker, e.g. `alias docker=podman`.
+This is fairly simple – as already described on its homepage – because podman can be used as a drop-in replacement for docker, e.g. `alias docker=podman`.
 Here's an example with sqlite3:

 ```bash
 [nicoeinsidler@fedora]$ podman run --rm -it -v 'pwd':/app nouchka/sqlite3